At the age of 16, Mariam Abeid became a mother.

 Mariam attended Arina Primary School, and then proceeded to Sinaga Girls’ School in Siaya.

-It was while at Sinaga that she became pregnant, delivering her baby boy at Form Two.
+It was while at Sinaga that she became pregnant, delivering her baby at Form Two.

 The pregnancy shocked her, and her two families.
-She was a shame to the staunch religious families.
+She felt this was a disappointment to her staunch religious families.

 “My dad was quiet upset for quite some time,” she said.